 Chinese consumers are accustomed to receiving their parcels quickly.
 Many online shops even offer same-day delivery, as long as you live in one of the large, well-served cities.
 Ensure you offer the quickest delivery time possible and to be assured to work with a trusted partner carrier.
 Speed is everything in hectic, modern China (including being first to market).

 Understand the habits and customs of the country

 Branding is everything in China, the Chinese buy brands.
-This is a society fixated on status and how they are perceived, the number one way to denote this is through purchasing choices.
-As previously stated some 80% of brands were refused from Tmall, why?
+This is a society fixated on the status and how they are perceived, the number one way to denote this is through purchasing choices.
+As previously stated some 80% of brands were refused by Tmall, why?
 Because they lacked brand awareness.

 To develop a brand you need to create a ‘buzz’ on the right social media channels with quality content, build up your following and ensure you are featured in e-media sources.
 Ranking highly on Baidu (China’s Google) and having influential Chinese figures reference you is a strong way to create an impact.

-More than one Chinese user in two has a cell phone and 315 million buy on the internet – that’s twice as much as the Japanese and it’s 6 times the number of the UK online purchasers.
+More than one Chinese user in two has a cell phone and 315 million buys on the internet – that’s twice as much as the Japanese and it’s 6 times the number of the UK online purchasers.
 It is estimated that 7 out of 10 online purchases are now made on mobile, thanks to the pivotal role of social media (more information here).
-All commerce activity has be optimised for mobile in China, there is no question.
+All commerce activity has to be optimized for mobile in China, there is no question.

 Offer a Simplified Payment Process

 Over 60% of Chinese say that their online purchases are driven by simplicity.
-Be sure to present clear information and really high quality images with clear call to actions set up to drive consumers the right way along an intuitive lead funnel.
-Highlight the secure nature of the payment and utilize payment methods Chinese netizens trust, like Alipay or WeChat pay.
+Be sure to present clear information and really high-quality images with a clear call to actions set up to drive consumers the right way along an intuitive lead funnel.
+Highlight the secure nature of the payment and utilize the payment methods Chinese netizens trust, like Alipay or WeChat pay.